bert-janzwanepol/HAN-Quizzer/README.md

 Realtime pubquiz app using Mongo, Express, React JS, Node Js, Redux, JWT and WebSockets.

-This application was made as an assignment for the HAN University of Applied Sciences in Arnhem in 2019.
+This application was made as an [assignment](https://github.com/bert-janzwanepol/HAN-Quizzer/blob/master/The%20Quizzer%20-%20Final%20assignment%20DWA%20course.pdf) for the HAN University of Applied Sciences in Arnhem in 2019.

 # Features

-For the full set of requirements see the
+For the full set of requirements check out the [assignment](https://github.com/bert-janzwanepol/HAN-Quizzer/blob/master/The%20Quizzer%20-%20Final%20assignment%20DWA%20course.pdf).

 This repo features 3 SPA's: